YMCA CycleHealth offers free daily physical activity challenges

 “We know that getting 60 minutes of physical activity every day is vital to stay healthy because it helps with sleep, mood, and boosts our immune system,” said Dr. Julie Ewasiuk, South Lake Pediatrics.
 “While families are at home now, breaking up the activities into five-minute bursts is a great way to stay active and have fun.”

-People can visit 12Bursts.org (12Bursts.org) to complete their first ‘burst’ of activity, which will be described in a quick, punchy description.
+People can visit 12Bursts.org to complete their first “burst” of activity, which will be described in a quick, punchy description.
 The goal is to do all 12 bursts a day.

 Here are three examples of bursts: